 As discussed above, when we are interested in studying prices, we need to ensure that we are comparing purchases of exactly the same varieties of items.
-If, however, the treatments directly affect the varieties of items being purchased, the $\eta_k$ coefficients in equation (2) with price as the outcome estimate a combination of the treatment effects on prices and the composition of purchases.
-With this in mind, below we directly estimate treatment effects on the varieties of items being purchased.
-These effects are interesting in their own
+If, however, the treatments directly affect the varieties of items being purchased, the η_k coefficients in equation (2) with price as the outcome estimate a combination of the treatment effects on prices and the composition of purchases.23 With this in mind, below we directly estimate treatment effects on the varieties of items being purchased.
+These effects are interesting in their own right and also allow us to gauge the magnitude of the potential composition effect described above.
+To do this, we estimate equation (2) with our scalar, coarse, and machine learning variety measures as outcomes.24

-&lt;sup>20Cost centres are accounting entities to which budget is formally assigned.
+22Cost centres are accounting entities to which budget is formally assigned.
 In most cases each office is a cost centre, but in some cases an office is in charge of two or three cost centres.
 When this happens all cost centres under the same office are allocated to the same treatment.